GeorgDangl/Dangl.AspNetCore.FileHandling/README.md

 For test purposes, the `InMemoryFileHandler` offers additional features like `ClearFiles()` to reset all saved files and a property `SavedFiles` to access all saved files.

+### InstanceInMemoryFileManager

+For test purposes, the `InstanceInMemoryFileManager` offers additional features like `ClearFiles()` to reset all saved files and a property `SavedFiles` to access all saved files.

+This implementation will keep its internal cache per instance, thus making it possible to run parallel tests that are independent of eachother.

 ### AzureBlobFileManager

 This implementation works against Azure Blob Storage.
 Additionally, it has a `Task<RepositoryResult> EnsureContainerCreated(string container)` for initialization purposes.